warrenshen/platform/README.md

 ## Testing

-From this directory, to start up hot-reloading services to be used by Cypress integration tests...
+From the `services` directory, to start up hot-reloading services to be used by Cypress integration tests...

 ```
 docker-compose -f docker-compose.cypress.yaml up
 ```

-From this directory, to start up Cypress service...
+From the `services/app` directory, to start up a Cypress service...

 ```
-cd cypress
 yarn cypress
 ```